The number and variety of things you can do in Puerto Rico often amazes me.

 Visit Monkey Island

-If I told you there was an island full of monkeys in Puerto Rico, you would think I'd had one too many piña coladas.
-But it exists.
+If we told you there was an island full of monkeys in Puerto Rico, you would think we'd had one too many piña coladas -- but it does exist!
 The technical name for the place is Cayo Santiago, and it's home to a colony of around 800 free-ranging rhesus macaques.
-The monkeys are cared for by the Caribbean Primate Research Center (CPRC) and the University of Puerto Rico, and the Cayo, or Key, is located just off the eastern coast of the island.
-These guys will get you there by kayak (although not physically on the island... the monkeys need their privacy!).
+The monkeys are cared for by the Caribbean Primate Research Center (CPRC) and the University of Puerto Rico.
+The Cayo, or Key, is located just off the eastern coast of the island.
+Barefoot Travelers Rooms can get you there by kayak (although not physically on the island... the monkeys need their privacy!).

 Drive a Thing

 Need a car while you're traveling?
 You can rent a minivan almost anywhere.
 Except on Culebra Island.
 Here, you can rent a Thing.
 What's a Thing, you ask?
-It's a noisy, rickety and long-past-its-prime Volkswagen convertible that Dick & Cathie rent to help you get around the island.
-And while some people complain about the racket they make, I found them to be tons of fun.
+It's a noisy, rickety, long-past-its-prime Volkswagen convertible that Dick & Cathie rent to help you get around the island.
+While some people complain about the racket they make, we found them to be tons of fun.

 Seriously, it's as close as you'll get to wearing red underwear and putting a cape on (although you can still do that if you want).
 Flying like Superman comes courtesy of Toro Verde in Orocovis.
 This eco-park features an aerial network of zip-lines, culminating in The Beast, one of the longest zip-lines in the world.
 You'll be strapped in, face-down, and soaring through the sky like ... you know.